wezelball/rjove_power/README.md

 Uses UTC time-stamped files of length determined by user.

+CURRENT STATUS 2014-10-12
+I found out the problem with the HackRF hang - my cable.
+I've been testing with a really short USB cable with very good results so far.
+I'm using a dummy load as an antenna, with very good results.

+TODO
+Write external application to average "dark frames", and subtract them from actual data.
+So take several CSV files recorded usign a dummy load and average them, and subtract (or divide) out of good data to remove DC offset and other artifacts, just like one might do with an optical telescope.

+Test frequency ranges that exceed the bandwidth of the SDR, as a lowwer priority.

 ISSUES
-Occasionally, HackRF seems to hang, and file writing stops.
-No change in output seen on application.
-I have to kill process and reboot HackRF to recover.

-I have not tested frequency ranges that exceed the bandwidth of the SDR.